© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Wat's Dyke: Section NW of Clawdd Offa is a scheduled monument protected by Cadw under reference FL090.
 View the official record →

-Wat's Dyke is a linear earthwork of Early Medieval date running through Flintshire in north Wales, forming part of the wider defensive frontier system of the region.
+Wat's Dyke is a linear earthwork of Early Medieval date that runs through Flintshire in north-east Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference FL090.

 Wat's Dyke: Section NW of Clawdd Offa dates from the early medieval period, and is classified as a linear earthwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Wat's Dyke: Section NW of Clawdd Offa is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is FL090.